 Otherwise, it may feel like you’re walking in sand, making a little bit of progress toward paying it off only to backslide a bit when you make new charges.
 In some cases, you may feel like you’re paying off your cards, but your debt payments are actually only covering your current spending.

 You may not want to cancel your credit card, but consider putting it somewhere where it’s not easily accessible.
-That way you’ll be more likely to use it only when necessary and less tempted to use it for impulse buys.
+That way you’ll be less tempted to use it for impulse buys.

 Consolidating is another strategy that makes use of lower interest rates to pay off debt.
 When you take out a loan, it will come with a fixed interest rate and a set term.
 When you consolidate your debts, you are essentially taking out a new loan to pay off debts—hopefully with a better interest rate or term.

 A new loan with a lower interest rate can save you money in the long run, especially if you’re carrying a sizeable balance.
 You may also be able to lower your monthly payments to make a budget more manageable on a month to month basis—or you may be able to shorten your terms, which can let you pay off the loan faster.
 Consider an unsecured personal loan from SoFi to assist you in your debt consolidation efforts.

 Do keep in mind when consolidating debts that extending the term could lead to lower monthly payments but higher interest payments in the long run.

 You may want to consider consolidating if your credit score has improved since you took out your loan.
 A higher credit score may mean banks are more willing to trust a borrower with a loan and will give them more favorable rates and terms.
 Also, keep an eye on the prime interest rate set by the Federal Reserve.
 When the Fed lowers interest rates, banks often follow suit, providing you with a possible chance to find a loan with lower interest rates.